-Coronavirus lockdowns ease as global infections near 3 million
+Coronavirus Lockdowns ease as global infections near 3 million

 Italy on Sunday said schools would reopen in September, while many business could resume work next week, and France was expected to unveil details of its de-confinement plan on Tuesday.

-Belgium said schools and businesses will reopen from mid-May, while Germany started to reopen some shops earlier this week.
+Belgium said schools and businesses will reopen from mid-May, while shops in Germany started to reopen earlier this week.

+And in Britain, where more than 20,000 have died, Prime Minister Boris Johnson was planning a return to work Monday after being treated in hospital for the virus, including three days in intensive car.

+But his government resisted calls to ease nationwide restrictions, even as it reported its lowest daily death toll since March 31 on Sunday with 413 new fatalities.

 Meanwhile, Saudi Arabia on Sunday said it would partially lift its 24-hour curfew, allowing malls and retailers to open their doors during certain hours.